 What does Contingent mean?

 There can be a discrepancy in listings across so many different real estate sites.
-There are some national sites that may list a home as ‘contingent’ when the status her Louisville is actually ACTIVE UNDER CONTRACT.
+There are some national sites that may list a home as ‘contingent’ when the status here Louisville is actually ACTIVE UNDER CONTRACT.
+Leaving most people blindly wondering; what does contingent mean?
 Most transactions will have some sort of contingency.
 Two common ones would be inspections and financing.
 However, the most common perception of contingent that comes to mind for people is that the current Buyers have to sell their current home in order to purchase this home.
 In the Louisville market, when a home has a ‘contingency contract’, there usually is not even a status change or a public note.
 Surprisingly, there may only be a mention in the agent notes that there is a contingency contract in place and there is a 24 or 48 hour first right of refusal.

 Can you make an offer on a house that is Active Under Contract?

 At this time (2020) we are experiencing a very strong sellers market.
 Homes are being sold within hours and sellers are receiving multiple offers.
 Buyers are competing against each other trying to be the winning offer.
 Once a seller has a contract on their home they may consider leaving the status of the listing as Active Under Contract.
 This will allow other Buyers the opportunity to still View the home and may be able to submit a backup offer in hopes of being the next in line if the first offer happens to fall through.

 How long can a house be under contract?